Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 We are each responsible for self-healing—for returning to the Self.

-While no one can accomplish this for us, external support is sometimes beneficial and, in some cases, necessary.
+While no one can accomplish this for us, external support is sometimes beneficial and sometimes necessary.

 How Projection Works in Healing Relationships